A world where everyone has a decent place to live.

 Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.

 An ecumenical group of individuals formed this local affiliate in 1985.
-We started our first home in 1986 and, since then, our affiliate has built and renovated over 200 houses in our local community!
+Since then, our affiliate has built and renovated over 210 houses in our local community!

 Who We Serve